 NFPA 58 requires all fired pressure vessels to be inspected by an authorized ASME inspector, and to carry the ASME "S" stamp.
+However, most State and Local Codes exempt pressure vessels from this requirement if their diameter does not exceed 6 inches.
+All AE- and DF- models fall under this exemption and do not require the ASME "S" stamp.

 Alternate Energy Systems, Inc. is authorized to carry the ASME "S", "U" and "R" stamps and is authorized to register pressure vessels with The National Board of Boiler and Pressure Vessel Inspectors (Nat'l Board).

-Where required, all AE/DF direct fired vaporizers carry the "S" stamp on the data plate on the outside of the heat exchanger, and on a duplicate data plate that is permanently welded to the top of the heat exchanger, inside the heat exchanger insulation.
+If you ordered this vaporizer with an "S" stamp, it will be affixed to the data plate on the outside of the heat exchanger.
+There will also be another data plate permanently welded to the top of the heat exchanger, inside the heat exchanger insulation.